mjfrigaard/sharing-your-work/manuscript/05chapter.md

 ![](images/05-notebook-rmd.png)

-Being able to produce such a wide variety of documents from our Rmarkdown file makes it handy if you have collaborators who aren't using our workflow.
+Being able to produce such a wide variety of documents from our Rmarkdown file makes it handy if you have collaborators who aren't using our toolchain.
 We've only touched the surface of available options for Rmarkdown documents.
 Please check the appendix in chapter 7 for more.

 #### Extracting the .R from the .Rmd